 It’s not a surgery as there are no cuts – the eggs are sucked out (aspirated) using a very fine needle attached to a vaginal ultrasound.
 The eggs are then checked by the lab, and eggs that are healthy and mature are frozen.

-There is a variety of reasons – the whole reason egg freezing came about was precisely for helping women who had to undergo fertility-reducing surgery or treatments like chemo or radiation.
+There are many reasons – the whole reason egg freezing came about was precisely for helping women who had to undergo fertility-reducing surgery or treatments like chemo or radiation.
 Some women will do it because they have a family history of early menopause and would like to have options.

 Ideally before the age of 35 – it really is a balance that needs to be identified.
 While women in their 20’s may have excellent egg counts and quality, we need to balance the risks and financial cost of the procedure with the likelihood of needing the eggs one day.
 We advise women who are in their early 30s to consider it if pregnancy looks like it may only occur after 35, when fertility starts to decline.